The food truck business is booming.

 Although you can start off without incorporating (i.e. run the business as a sole proprietorship), we highly recommend starting an LLC.
 It limits your liabilities and makes accounting, taxation, etc. easier.
 In a venture like food trucks, this is a must.

-Check out this article to know the difference between an LLC and a corporation and how to start one, and understand the difference from a taxation point of view.
+Check out this article to know the difference between an LLC and a corporation and how to start one.

 You might also need to file a Doing Business As (DBA form in some states.
 This form identifies what name your food truck operates as, and if it is different from your legal entity (individual or corporation).